 Maximizing Profitability with AI-Assisted Solutions

-Realization and collection rates, budget management, and bills processing and payment are all areas that any successful law firm is constantly looking to optimize.
+Realization and collection rates, and bills processing and payment, are significant areas that any successful law firm should constantly look to optimize.

-Using available computer-assisted billing and budgeting applications, accomplishing those tasks has become easier than ever.
+Using available AI-assisted billing applications, accomplishing these tasks has become easier than ever.

 As more fully discussed in Georgetown Law’s recent examination of the legal market, collection rates have gone down profession-wide by more than 10% compared to a decade ago.